 Members understand that they attend meetings to represent constituent groups at a College or the District Administrative Center.
-In this role, members formulate recommendations to the Chancellor through consultation and are responsible to serve as a conduit for information and the catalyst for discussion on topics raised\-at the District group and within the constituent group.
-These topics include, but are not limited to, the specific areas outlined in state law and regulation and the fifth edition of the Program and Course Approval Handbook
+In this role, members formulate recommendations to the Chancellor through consultation and are responsible to serve as a conduit for information and the catalyst for discussion on topics raised at the District group and within the constituent group.
+These topics include, but are not limited to, the specific areas outlined in state law and regulation and the latest edition of the Program and Course Approval Handbook (PCAH).

-(PCAH).

-Chair: The Chancellor appoints a member-College Chief Instructional the maximum term is two years.

-Officer to serve as the administrative chair on this workgroup.
-This member co-chairs the workgroup with a faculty member.

-Co-Chair: The faculty co-chair is rotated among the three Colleges, and
+- Chair: The Chancellor appoints a College Chief Instructional Officer to serve as the administrative chair on this workgroup.
+This member co-chairs the workgroup with a faculty member (preferably from a different College). - Co-Chair: The faculty co-chair is rotated among the three Colleges.

-Member: Vice Chancellor, Educational Services & Institutional Effectiveness
+Member: Vice Chancellor, Educational Services